Accent

 Hiring Any Attorney.

 Hiring an attorney for the first time can feel intimidating.
-At The Hemmat Law Group we believe in educating you about the legal industry, even if you never hire us.
+At the Hemmat Law Group we believe in educating you about the legal industry, even if you never hire us.

 Hiring Any Attorney – Generally